ericthehacker/magento-enhancedemails/README.md

 - To format a date from a Mysql datetime column in the form "Year-Month-Day", the following directive may be used:
   `{{dateformat var=<date variable> format=Y-M-d}}`
+- To format a date from a Mysql datetime column automatically using the email's store's locale, the following directive may be used:
+  `{{dateformat var=<date variable>}}`
+- To format a date from a Mysql datetime column automatically using the email's store's locale *including* time, the following directive may be used:
+  `{{dateformat var=<date variable> include_time=true}}`